mgmoh/Weather-App/README.md

 # Weather-App
 ### iOS Weather app that allows user input of any location and displays current weather using OpenWeather API.
+Conforms to MVC architecture.
 ## TO-DO:
 Implement Core Data feature to allow user to store multiple locations for quick access to weather.